brickatyourfeet/jewell-practice/javascript.md

 Run the program often to make sure everything works as you expect.
 When you're finished, we'd like to take a look at your work.
 Please use the following steps to submit your game.

-1. On GitHub, navigate to your fork of this repo (which you created in Section 6 HTML/CSS).
+1. On GitHub, navigate to your fork of this repo (which you created in Section 6 HTML).
 	* Your fork will have the URL with your username in it:
 	`https://github.com/your_username_here/fs-precourse`